Procedure overview

 4.3.2 Selection Panels

-Scholarship applications will be assessed and ranked in accordance with the Higher Degree by Research Student Scholarship Guidelines by a selection panel of at least five senior academics from different academic areas within the University, including Schools, Colleges, Research Institutes and Centres, including the Dean, Graduate Research School (GRS) who will act as panel chair.
+Scholarship applications will be assessed and ranked in accordance with the Higher Degree by Research Student Scholarship Guidelines by selection panels that reflect the relevant University flagship areas.
+Each panel will comprise at least five senior academics from different academic areas within the University, including Schools, Colleges, Research Institutes and Centres, including the Dean, Graduate Research School (GRS) who will act as panel chair for each panel.
 Panels must:

 In the case of Category B Scholarships, the Chief Investigator or external funder may provide a recommendation to the Dean (GRS) for consideration.
 The recommendation should include an assessment of candidates against the Scholarship application weightings and the Scholarship selection criteria.
 The Decision to award the Scholarship is made by the Dean (GRS).